I want to share a simple methodology for creating effective messaging.

 Here’s a quick rundown of each component:

-You likely already know the importance of headlines in marketing materials.
+You likely already know the importance of headlines in effective messaging.
 They act as attention tools for grabbing your readers’ eyes and guiding them to your copy.

 And although essential to every marketing piece, the headline takes a back seat to one element that determines whether your remaining text even gets read…